-- Pre-menopause is the time before menopause when a woman has regular monthly menstrual cycles (‘periods’).
-During pre-menopause, the ovaries release an egg each month.
-If a woman doesn’t become pregnant, the lining of the womb breaks down, leading to monthly menstruation (‘periods’).
+- pre-menopause: the time from the onset of menstrual periods (“menarche”) until the start of peri-menopause.
+Before menopause (pre-menopause), the ovaries release an egg each month.
+If you do not become pregnant, the lining of the womb breaks down leading to monthly menstruation (‘periods’).
 During pre-menopause, the ovaries produce three main hormones: oestrogen, progesterone and testosterone.

-- Menopause is the final menstrual period.
-This occurs when a woman’s ovaries run out of eggs.
-At menopause, the type and level of hormones produced by the body changes.
+- menopause: the final menstrual period.
+Eventually, menstrual periods stop completely (menopause) and the type and level of hormones produced by the body changes.

 - post-menopause: the time from 12 months after the final menstrual period.
 After menopause, the ovaries produce less oestrogen and no progesterone.
 Some oestrogen is still produced by other tissues, particularly in fat.
 Testosterone levels fall slowly from the mid 20’s onwards but can drop suddenly in women who have their ovaries removed before they have reached menopause.